-The results of this study could be published in an article, but would not include any information that would let others know who you are.
+The results of this study could be published in an article, but would not include any information that would let others know who you or your child are.

-9.3 What happens to information about me after the study is over or if I cancel my permission?
+9.3 What happens to information about me after the study is over or if I cancel my permission to use my PHI?

-As a rule, the researchers will not continue to use or disclose information about you, but will keep it secure until it is destroyed.
-Sometimes, it may be necessary for information about you to continue to be used or disclosed, even after you have canceled your permission or the study is over.
+As a rule, the researchers will not continue to use or disclose information about your child, but will keep it secure until it is destroyed.
+Sometimes, it may be necessary for information about your child to continue to be used or disclosed, even after you have canceled your permission or the study is over.